 While I'm sure the Tootster wouldn't have minded being "out-done," if that were to have happened in his lifetime, (cuz he was waaaay to gracious for that kind of pettiness) but we all know that never happened.
 No one ever thought of being better than he was; small minded players were all too obsessed with being "like" him (and failing miserably, I might add)

 Now all the "Toots wannabees" are busy jockying for position as his successor.
 First of all: Fat chance!
 Toots was more than a jazz player.
 Toots was a pure jazz race-car driver who just happened to choose the Chromatic harmonica as his vehicle of choice. (he could have done it playing a saw if he wanted to) That's where most Chromatic players miss the boat.
 All they can do now is try to be a "Toots knock-off." (remember, a knock off is usually just a cheap imitation of the real thing) Silly Rabit!
 Toots is for ever!

 Toots was arguably the best jazz Chromatic player in history, right?
 Okay, the most important thing we should want to ask ourselves now is: whom do you suppose Toots Thielemans spent 50 years trying to imitate?
 I'll wait. . . . . . . . . . .

 You see, greatness only comes from originality; everything else is copy-cat, cheap and usually even laughable.

-Last year was an especially rough year for the Chromatic community; Ron Kalina, Stan Harper, Toots and Franz - all gone.
-All we can do is what I'm sure they would have wanted: Bid them farewell, never forget them, be thankful for their contribution, move on and Make a Joyful Noise!
+2016 was an especially rough year for the Chromatic community; Ron Kalina, Stan Harper, Toots and Franz - all gone.
+All we can do is what I'm sure they would have wanted: Bid them farewell, never forget them, be thankful for their contributions, move on and Make a Joyful Noise!